CircuitVerse/Blog/content/posts/Vedant_Jain_Phase_1_Report.md

 ### SSO Integration

 SSO stands for Single-Sign On.
 I have used `devise_saml_authenticatable` gem.
 For the testing I used Okta IDP.
-I faced issues during integration but as always mentor guided me the way and I was able to solve it.
+I faced issues during integration but as always mentor guided me the way, and I was able to solve it.

 **PR**
 - [feat: sso integration](https://github.com/CircuitVerse/CircuitVerse/pull/3167)

 ### Support Multiple Mentors Support in Group

 This feature enables group to have multiple mentor.
 There will be 1 primary mentor(owner), and primary mentor can add mentors, make member a mentor and vise-versa.
 Mentors can grade, CRUD, and reopen assignments.
-Ruturaj has already raised a PR for it and had implemented mot of the stuffs but there is still need to rafactor, cleanup and stimulus js migration.
+Ruturaj has already raised a PR for it and had implemented mot of the stuffs, but there is still need to rafactor, cleanup and stimulus JS migration.

 - [Documentation](https://docs.circuitverse.org/#/chapter2/2cvforeducators?id=add-group-mentors)